-- 1. Access to adequate testing: The facility must maintain access to COVID-19 testing for all residents and staff: - a.
+- 1. Access to adequate testing: The facility must maintain access to COVID-19 testing for all residents and staff. - a.
 Aiming for fast turnaround times, ideally less than 48 hours, - b.
 Testing all clients with signs and symptoms of COVID-19 or has exposures, - c.
 Working with local and state public health to coordinate repeat and outbreak testing, and - d.
 Capacity to conduct ongoing, serial testing of clients and staff according to federal, state and local guidance; - e.
-Testing includes point of care antigen testing and PCR lab testing. - 2.
-A response plan outlining cohorting and other infection control measures. - 3.
+Testing includes point of care antigen testing and PCR lab testing. - f.
+Nursing Homes follow CMS guidance in QSO memo 20-38 or DOH or LHJ guidance, whichever is more stringent. - 2.
+A response plan to inform cohorting and other infection control measures; - 3.
 A plan to actively screen all staff following the symptom screening strategies that can be found here: Infection Control: Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) | CDC and to screen all visitors using the DOH Supplemental Guidance for Long-term Care Facility Visitors. - 4.
-Dedicated space for cohorting and managing care for residents with COVID-19 or if unable to cohort residents, have a plan which may include transferring a person to another care setting. - 5.
+Dedicated space for cohorting and managing care for residents with COVID-19 or if unable to cohort residents, have a plan which may include transferring a person to another care setting; - 5.
 A plan in place to care for residents with COVID-19, including identification and isolation of residents.
-The home/facility or agency plan describing the identification, care and isolation of residents or clients may be requested by DSHS, DOH or the LHJs to conduct an outbreak investigation.
+The facility or agency plan describing the identification, care and isolation of residents or clients may be requested by DSHS, DOH or the LHJs to conduct an outbreak investigation.
 Technical assistance for development of these plans can be received from LHJs. - 6.
 Protected and promoted resident and client rights while following standards of infection control practices including when a resident or a client requires quarantine or isolation due to individual disease status or an outbreak in a residential facility or client home.